Shrishti-18-03-2006/FirstProject/README.md

 The User data would again be stored in another table in the DB.
 Right now the Basic aim is to learn about SQL connectivity to the c++ code, which include creating, updating, inserting, reading and deleting data from the table in DB as per the requirements.
 Currently, done with the Product details and Supplier details.
-I have alos attached the basic snippet of establishing the connection between the mysql DB and my c++ code for my reference.
+I have also attached the basic snippet of establishing the connection between the mysql DB and my c++ code for my reference.